 |Performed by the staff of the existing company||Performed by the non-employees of the company as the service has been sourced|

 |Offshoring is always performed outside the boundaries of the present work location as the shift of one center to another country is a must||Outsourcing may be performed within the present country’s boundaries or outside the country.
 It does not necessarily change of location because it is primarily a change of skill-set|

 |The objective of offshoring is mostly cost-saving and cheap labor which is required to do a work which demands less skill-set||The objective of outsourcing is to focus on the main business activity of the company and not to make many efforts on the ancillary ones|

 |Offshoring results in no cash outflow from the company expect in the initial years of transformation cost and other things||Outsourcing results in cash outflow as the company needs to pay for the services which it is rendering from the external parties which result in an outflow of cash|

-This has been a guide to the Outsourcing vs Offshoring.
-Here we also discuss the top 4 differences between Outsourcing and Offshoring along with infographics and comparison table.
+This has been a guide to the Offshoring vs Outsourcing.
+Here we discuss the top 4 differences between outsourcing and offshoring along with infographics and comparative table.
 You may also have a look at the following articles –